Sulring/tagonaut.nvim/README.md

 # Tagonaut.nvim 🚀

 A navigation tool for Neovim that lets you create, manage and quickly jump between tagged locations across your workspaces.
-Think of it as dropping pins on a code map!

 ## Screenshots